ePages-de/epages-devportal/_posts/2020/2020-07-07-decision-making-in-self-organized-dev-teams.md

 ## Learning one: It’s about transparency

-Due to its inherent complexity, decision making in development often is not about being right or wrong, but more about being transparent along the way:
+Due to its inherent complexity, decision-making in development often is not about being right or wrong, but more about being transparent along the way:

 1. **Knowledge**: Did the team consider the available information already?
 Can somebody inside the team share information that would be helpful?